Pre-Columbian Bolivia: Inca empire

 The Incas conquered much of what is now western Bolivia under their ninth emperor Pachacuti Inca Yupanqui, whose reign lasted from 1438 to 1471 AD.
 Pachacuti Yupanqui was then succeeded by his son Topa Inca Yupanqui whose reign lasted from 1471 to 1493 AD.
 Western Bolivia became one of the four Incan territories within its empire known as Qullasuyu, with an estimated one million inhabitants.

 The highest official of Qullasuyu ruled on behalf of the "Inca" (the emperor) and supervised a group of provincial governors, who in turn controlled the members of the Aymara nobility.
 Under a draft system called the Mit'a, the Incas forced the peoples under their domination to work in mines, on construction projects, or to serve in the armies.
 Surprisingly these draftees were compensated fully for their labor.

 Despite their policy of extreme centralization, the Incas did not fundamentally change the organization of the Aymara kingdoms, and these kingdoms remained relatively autonomous.
 Many local chiefs kept much of their power, and in general their rule was supported by Incan authority.
 The Aymara under these conditions were able to retain their culture, local religious practices, and their language.
 The regional nobility, although forced to send their children to Cuzco for education, also continued to hold private property.
 Moreover, the Aymara practice of developing new colonies in the eastern valleys and along the coast was tolerated under Incan rule.

-In 1470 AD several Aymara kingdoms began rebelling against the Incas.
+In 1470 AD several Aymara kingdoms began to rebelling against the Incas.
 The Incas however completely defeated two Aymara states and pacified the region overall by sending mitimas, Quechua-speaking colonists, to Aymara territories particularly to the southern valleys and to the more central valley regions where Cochabamba and Sucre were later founded.
 By the beginning of the 16th century the Incas had fully reestablished their rule.

 Despite their renewed dominance, the Incas failed however to conquer the nomadic tribes in the eastern Bolivian lowlands.
 The remains of Incan fortresses here reveal evidence of this failure and suggest that Incas could subdue only those cultures based on agricultural activities.
 As a result of their resistance, the nomadic tribes in the eastern lowlands occupying two-thirds of Bolivia preserved their way of life to a great extent, even after the Spanish conquest.
 The independence and success of the Moxo people for instance was shown by their construction of elevated causeways to manage the regular floods in the region and to serve their population.